Frankie Boyle: Politics

 During the July–September 2022 Conservative Party leadership election, Boyle criticised the two major candidates running for the position of Prime Minister, Liz Truss and Rishi Sunak, on an episode of The Last Leg.
 During the episode, Boyle also criticised former Prime Minister Boris Johnson for his handling of the COVID-19 pandemic in the United Kingdom, stating to Johnson that "You finished [your term] with a quote from The Terminator.
 The Terminator!
 After you killed 150,000 fucking people during the pandemic.
 I don't want to sound like I've got a grudge or anything, but I hope a vent opens up in the ground and clawed hands drag you screaming into hell".

 Also on The Last Leg, in March 2023 Boyle criticised the candidates in the 2023 SNP Leadership Election.
 He wished there were "more progressive candidates", such as Mhairi Black, on the table, rather than candidates such as Kate Forbes, who had issues with same-sex marriage, and Humza Yousaf, based on his record as Health Secretary in Scotland.

+Boyle has been a long-time supporter of Palestinian rights and a critic of Israeli policy.
+In 2010 the BBC Trust apologised for a joke made by Boyle in which he compared Palestine to a cake being punched to pieces by a very angry Jew.
+Boyle criticised the Trust, saying, "The Trust's ruling is essentially a note from their line managers.
+It says that if you imagine that a state busily going about the destruction of an entire people is fair game, you are mistaken.
+Israel is out of bounds."

+More recently, Boyle has been vocal in his support of the Palestinian people throughout the Gaza genocide.
+Boyle wrote on X, "I can't help feeling what's happening in Gaza is the beginning of the end for all of us.
+If we can have a genocide live-streamed during the Super Bowl and say nothing, there's no challenge in the coming years that we won't fail."
+Boyle also signed a letter calling for a stop to the proscription of Palestine Action in 2025 as well as participating in a Gaza benefit concert in 2024 and supporting The National's Gaza fundraising campaign in 2025.